How to Embed Subtitles Into a Video Permanently

 2. Add or auto-generate subtitles

 There are three ways to add subtitles to a video.
-First, you can import a subtitle or closed caption file you've already created.
+First, you can import a subtitle, closed caption, or SDH file you've already created.
 These subtitle files usually come in the form of a SRT, VTT, or a simple TXT file.

 What if you don't have a subtitle file?
 No worries.
 Kapwing also features an AI-powered Subtitle Generator that instantly creates highly-accurate, word-by-word subtitles based on the narration or spoken voice that appears in your video.
 Head over to the 'Subtitles' section in the left menu of the editor, then click 'Auto subtitles' to get started.